djleamen/SUSTAIN/README.md

 ## Roadmap
 - [x] Provide additional eco-feedback on overall token savings
-- [x] Enhance the GUI with more user-friendly features and customization options
 - [x] Convert to web app and deploy on Azure
 - [x] Implement math optimization pipeline
 - [x] Implement caching for frequently requested queries to reduce API calls